delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 >
 >My name is Brandon Skerritt and I am applying for the position of Book seller at Waterstones, please find enclosed my CV.

+In most cases they already know what your name is and what you're applying for, so if you can don't include this part.
+You can just include:

+> Please find my CV attached

 The second paragraph is where you talk about your skills and experience.
 Unlike a CV you do not use blunt bullet pointed language here but instead talk about your experience.
 You can also explain any gaps that might appear in a CV here.

+Try not to regurgitate your CV in letter form.
+Think about what you're writing and why you're writing it.

 >For as long as I can remember I've been an obsessive reader.
 I review books on GoodReads, I've written some fiction novellas in my spare time.
 I've been a book seller for the last 2 years at [Bookshop name here] and have loved every second of it.
 As well as being a book seller I've trained new employees and managed the general every day running of the store.